-Doctoral students are provided office or carrel space in the Hornbake building.
+Doctoral students are provided office or carrel space in the Hornbake or Patuxent buildings.
 This space is assigned related to the areas of student interest, the faculty with whom the students are working, the projects that students are working on, and student seniority in the doctoral program.